SanazME/Algorithm-DataStructure/trees/README.md

 ### Valid BST
 - https://leetcode.com/problems/validate-binary-search-tree/description/
 - Every children in the left subtree should also be less than the node and every children in the right subtree should be larger than the node **not only the left child and right child compared to the node**
+- either **post order** or **pre order** can be used for serialization because it'll be easier since we know where the parent is in the list and we can find its left and right children.
+In-order will be hard because the parent will be somewhere in the middle.

 ```py
 # Definition for a binary tree node.